gargvishesh/druid/docs/multi-stage-query/index.md

    druid.sql.executor.type=imply
    ```

-### Load the UI
+### Enable the enhanced Query view

-To get started with this view:
+To use the multi-stage query engine with the Druid console, you need to enable an enhanced version of the Query view.
+To enable this view, perform the following steps:

 1. Open the Druid console.
 You can select **Manage data** in Imply Manager or **Open Druid console** in Pivot.
-2. Option (or alt) click on the Druid logo.
-You need to do this if you are turning the multi-stage query engine on for the first time.
+2. Option (or alt) click on the Druid logo to enable the enhanced Query view.

-   This loads the UI for the multi-stage query engine (referred to as Talaria in the UI).
+   If an error related to missing extensions occurs, verify that the properties you set in **Advanced configs** match the ones in [Enable multi-stage query engine (#enable-multi-stage-query-engine).

 3. Go to the **Query** tab.
 4. Click the ellipsis (...) next to **Run**.
 5. For **Query engine**, select **talaria**.
-If you do not see **talaria** listed as an option, verify the following:

-   - In Imply Manager, review **Setup > Advanced configs** to make sure they match the properties listed in [Enable multi-stage query engine](#enable-multi-stage-query-engine).
-   - Your license includes an entitlement for the multi-stage query engine ("talaria").
-   - In the Druid console, you option (or alt) clicked on the Druid logo to load the UI.
+If you don't see **Query engine** in the menu, you need to option (or alt) click the Druid logo to enable the view.

 You're ready to start running queries using the multi-stage query engine.